Onemind-Services-LLC/naf/30 Getting Started with Ansible For Network Configuration/exercise_2.md

+## Exercise:
+### Problem Statement:
-### Create an ansible playbook that fetches "show version" output from all devices in dc_group and store it to a file
+#### Create an ansible playbook that fetches "show version" output from all devices in dc_group and store it to a file, Make sure to use the Docker environment created earlier for your development.

+### Solution
+- lets create playbook in your current working directory (that is `ansible_automation`)  create a file `run_cmnd.yaml` with the below content
 ```yaml
 ---
 - name: Fetch show version from devices in dc_group